The objective of this article is to enable you to use TARGET with the best performances possible.

 A gap can be found between the expected versus final target.
 The main reasons behind are the following ones:

-- blacklists: on every sending, Splio won't consider contacts who don't want to receive emails anymore (contacts in blacklist).
+- suppression lists: on every sending, Splio won't consider contacts who don't want to receive emails anymore (contacts in suppression list).

 - natural unsub: contacts may choose to unsub themselves from your lists using the unsub link.
 Therefore, unsubscribed contacts may be removed from the final target.